Research & Publishing

 "By conceiving of fidelity as an aural quality, James Batcho’s interpretation of Fernando’s text in the afterword makes a profound note of love less as an object of sight than a voice in the darkness, for to see is to capture and control, whereas to make out what one hears in the dark is to interpret or read in blind faith."

 "[T]he book presents a method that gets us to think about sound spatially, both in terms of the environment of the story world and the geography of the production workflow, inviting us to continuously envision the entirety of the project and the world it creates while attending to the details required of any given stage. … You won’t find a more user-friendly guide for anyone getting started in the world of sound production for audiovisual storytelling.”

 - Dr. Randolph Jordan (back cover text for Sound for Independent Audiovisual Storytelling)

 I have completed one book, a textbook on sound design titled Sound for Independent Audiovisual Storytelling (2013, Sanshin).
 More recently I wrote the afterword for Jeremy Fernando's book On Fidelity: or will you still love me tomorrow...
 (2014, Atropos).
+As of June, 2017 I have completed a draft of my book Terrence Malick's Unseeing Cinema, which I am currently querying to publishers.
 Other recent published academic works include:

 Batcho, J. (2014).
 The sonic lifeworld: A phenomenological exploration of the imaginative potential of animation sound.
 In Journal of Sonic Studies (6)1.